Geography of Paraguay: The Eastern Region: Paraneña

 The Cordillera de Amambay merges with the Cordillera de Mbaracayú, which reaches eastward 120 km to the Río Paraná.
 The average height of this mountain chain is 200 m; the highest point of the chain, 500 m, lies within Brazilian territory.
 The Río Paraná forms the Salto del Guairá waterfall where it cuts through the mountains of the Cordillera de Mbaracayú to enter Argentina.

 The Cordillera de Caaguazú falls where the other two main mountain ranges meet and extends south, with an average height of 400 m.
 Its highest point, Cerro de San Joaquín, reaches 500 m above sea level.
 This chain is not a continuous massif but is interrupted by hills and undulations covered with forests and meadows.
 The Cordillera de Caaguazú reaches westward from the Paraná Plateau into the Central Hill Belt.

 A lesser mountain chain, the Serranía de Mbaracayú, also rises at the point where the Cordillera de Amambay and Cordillera de Mbaracayú meet.
 The Serranía de Mbaracayú extends east and then south to parallel the Río Paraná; the mountain chain has an average height of 500 m.

+The eastern region has a population of 7,232,890 and an area of 159,827 km2, the population density is 45.25/km2.